 (4 credits) Examines the historical development, organization and structure of the mass media in contemporary society, as well as related issues and problems.
 Suggests Christian perspectives on use of and participation in the mass media.
 Cross-Referenced: Cross-referenced in theatre/speech.

 - Media Writing

 - Video Production

 (2 credits) This course introduces students to some of the basic equipment, aesthetic techniques and procedures used in creating short videos.
 Students will practice these skills through a series of projects, assessing how the techniques could be applied to their unique areas of study.

 - Topics in Communication

 (2-4 credits; alternate years, consult department) An exploration of an area or genre of communication not adequately covered in the current curriculum.
 See the professor listed for details about the current topic.

 - Practicum in Public Relations

 (1 credit) Practical experience in public relations related projects such as publicity, promotions, employee and customer relations, special events, advertising, Web design, corporate research, grant writing, and human resources development and training.
 Project sites and sponsors may be campus departments and organizations, community businesses, and non-profit organizations.
 Prerequisites: completion of, or enrollment in, any of the following courses: COM230, 261, 263, 315, 332, 355, and ENG288, or permission of instructor.

 - Communication Practicum in Print Media

 (1 credit) Practical experience working on the campus newspaper, the Beacon, or the college yearbook, the Cornerstone.
 Prerequisite: students must be accepted for membership on one of these publications before signing up for the practicum.
 Note: Graded on a pass/no pass basis.
 Course may be repeated.

 - Media Law and Ethics

 - Principles of Public Relations

 (3 credits; alternate years, consult department) Introduction to the field of public relations.
 Its focus is on public relations theory and practice with an emphasis on emerging trends.
 This course is offered as an overview covering public relations history, theories, strategies and tactics.

 - Feature Writing

-(2 credits; alternate years, consult department) Study of interviewing practices, research methods, organization, and interest-gathering techniques necessary for writing longer articles, profiles, columns and consumer affairs writing.
-Prerequisite: COM185 or permission of instructor.
+(2 credits; non-yearly, consult department) Study of interviewing practices, research methods, organization, and interest-gathering techniques necessary for writing longer articles, profiles, columns and consumer affairs writing.
+Prerequisite: COM185WI or permission of instructor.

 - Layout and Design